Colts, Raiders hope to clear up AFC’s muddled playoff chase | WTOP News

 The Colts also face some big questions.

-Quarterback Carson Wentz landed on the COVID-19 list Tuesday and it’s uncertain if he’ll be cleared to play.
+Quarterback Carson Wentz landed on the COVID-19 list Tuesday and then was activated on Saturday, but needs to test negative on Sunday before he could play.
 If Wentz doesn’t make it back, rookie Sam Ehlinger will make his first NFL start after working all week with the starters while Wentz recovered from the virus.

 “If he’s able to get himself back and ready, we’re confident in Carson,” coach Frank Reich said.
 “I feel like we’re at a much, much better spot that we were in Week 3 when he didn’t practice.
 We have so many more practices and games under our belt.
 On the flip side of that, it’s a great opportunity for Sam.”